VLSA: Vision-Language-Action Models with Plug-and-Play Safety Constraint Layer: Simulation Studies

 \subsection{Discussion and Limitations}

-\textbf{Why is 100\% CAR not Achieved?} Theoretically, provided that the ellipsoids strictly enclose the physical bodies and the system state remains within the safe set, the CBF-QP formulation guarantees complete collision avoidance for the robot end-effector.
-However, in our experimental results, a residual collision rate persists, which we attribute to limitations in the upstream perception and modeling pipeline rather than the control logic itself.
-Specifically, the high-level Identification Module may misidentify the critical obstacle; the GroundingDINO model may localize an inaccurate region; and aggressive point cloud filtering can lead to geometric under-estimation, resulting in an ellipsoid that fails to fully enclose the obstacle.
-Finally, as our current implementation primarily constrains the end-effector, collisions can occasionally occur with unmodeled kinematic components, such as the penultimate robot arm, during complex manipulation maneuvers.
+\textbf{Why is 100\% CAR not Achieved?} Ideally, AEGIS guarantees complete collision avoidance for the end-effector.
+However, residual collisions occur in practice due to limitations in the upstream perception pipeline rather than the control logic.
+These failures primarily stem from obstacle misidentification, inaccurate spatial grounding, or aggressive point cloud filtering that underestimates the obstacle's geometry.
+Furthermore, because our current formulation solely constrains the end-effector, unconstrained kinematic links may occasionally collide

-\textbf{Safety-Induced Distribution Shift.} We also observe a critical phenomenon where the robot, after successfully avoiding an obstacle, fails to complete the task.
-This is often caused by \textit{distribution shift}.
-To enforce safety, the AEGIS may adjust the trajectory to unfamiliar regions, such as higher altitudes or extreme lateral offsets, that are statistically rare or absent in the training data of the base VLA model.
-Once forced into these out-of-distribution states, the VLA policy may exhibit erratic behavior, failing to recover towards the goal.
-This highlights that while the proposed framework ensures safety, the overall task success is ultimately bounded by the generalization capability of the base policy.
-To mitigate this, future work should involve training VLA models on richer datasets that cover these safety-induced unfamilar regions.
+\textbf{Safety-Induced Distribution Shift.} We observe that although the robot can successfully avoid obstacles, it may subsequently fail to complete the task due to \textit{distribution shift}.
+Specifically, enforcing safety with AEGIS can drive the system into out-of-distribution states (e.g., higher altitudes rarely seen in the base VLA training data), where the policy may behave erratically and fail to recover toward the goal.
+Future work should therefore expand training data to better cover these safety-induced out-of-distribution regions.

-\textbf{Impact of Rotational Constraints.} Finally, to isolate and intuitively demonstrate the efficacy of positional collision avoidance, our current experimental setup restricts the robot's end-effector to translational motion, locking its orientation.
-While introducing full 6-DoF movement may not significantly increase the collision avoidance rate, since the underlying CBF formulation remains consistent, it may greatly boost the task success rate.
-The inclusion of rotational degrees of freedom would afford the robot greater kinematic flexibility, allowing it to execute complex reorientation maneuvers to navigate through narrow gaps or overcome severe obstructions that are untraversable via translation alone.